 A third option is to move ahead to the next duty station like Amanda and Crystal have done.
 Amanda moved ahead while her husband was in Korea because that would put her and the kids closer to family.
 It was fortunate as she needed some help when medical problems arose.
 When Crystal’s husband went to school for nine months, she also moved ahead to their next duty station.
 “He was gone for about nine months and then he signed into Ft.
 Bragg and deployed for a year.”
 She says, “I’m glad we moved ahead to get settled into our groove instead of postponing the inevitable.”

 Should I stay or should I go now?

 Another third would PCS to the next place, get settled and keep on living.
 “After living this life for 17 years and having school-aged kids, I think it’s easier just to get the girls settled into their new schools and save them from any further moves,” Crystal explained.

 The final third would move back home to live with or be close to their family.
 Like Tracy mentioned, giving children the opportunity to live close to their extended family is something that happens so rarely, it’s hard to turn it down.
 Karin did just that when her husband went to Korea, “I moved back home and rented a house near my parents and in-laws.
 The boys were 3, 3, and 8.”

 No one can answer this question for you.
 The decision has to be made with your family’s best interest in mind.
 Sometimes that means living near the best schools for the kids.
 Living close to family is often a huge help to the parent staying behind.
-And sometimes the security of living on post puts the service member at ease so that becomes the best option.
+And sometimes the security of living on base puts the service member at ease so that becomes the best option.
 Whatever you decide, know that there is a wealth of information and a vast support system among the military community just waiting for you with open arms.